the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - A security vulnerability as detected with the dropdown API.
+Adding a param white list to validate input.
+[BTRIA-2148]

 = [5.1.15.2] 2023-12-04 =

 * Fix - Ensure correct access rights to JSON-LD data depending on the user role.
 [TEC-4995]